 6. Boston Opera House

-Situated in the vibrant city of Boston, Suffolk University is renowned for its comprehensive curriculum and dynamic educational environment.
+Situated in the city of Boston, Suffolk University is renowned for its comprehensive curriculum and dynamic educational environment.
 Students from around the globe seek Suffolk University off-campus housing to be a part of its esteemed programs.
 Here are a few popular courses offered by Suffolk University.

 1. Master of Business Administration (MBA)